liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/98-connecting-service-builder-to-an-external-database/02-datasource-connect-using-a-datasourceprovider.markdown

 | **Warning:** If your Service Builder services require nested transactions,
 | using an external data source may not be appropriate for you.
 Transactions
 | between separate data sources cannot be fully nested.
 Rollbacks may not
-| propagate between a module that uses an external data source and @product@
+| propagate between a module that uses an external data source and @sharepoint@
 | services (or another app's services) that use a different data source.

 Here are the steps: